Photography has been generously done by

 I want to make a difference in people’s lives.
 People are often afraid of what they don’t know, and I want to help bridge that gap.Shawna

-Graduating from Laurentian University in early 2000, Shawna Bailey received a Bachelor of Arts in Psychology, a Minor in Sociology, and a certificate in Human Life Studies.
+Graduating from Laurentian University in early 2000, Shawna Bailey received a Bachelor of Arts in Psychology, a Minor in Sociology, and a certificate in Family Life Studies.

 Intrigued by children and disorders, Shawna worked as a Therapist for children with Autism using Applied Behavioural Analysis (ABA) for thirteen years.
 In 2004, she became a Behavioural Consultant and travelled throughout Ontario creating and presenting seminars to teachers, parents, and other health professionals.
 With a continuing strong interest in human behaviour and motivation, Shawna switched gears in 2013 and became an entrepreneur in Marketing and Communications.